DFID/dfid-results-estimates/README.md

 * an excel file to `tables/`
 * a pdf to `report/`

-In practice, **this will not go so smoothly**.
+In practice, **this may not go so smoothly**.
 Our next steps with the pipeline are to bundle it all in a container with the complete environment required for it to successfully run but for now there are some prerequisite dependencies.

 ### Prerequisites